KhronosGroup/glTF/specification/README.md

 Within glTF assets, shaders are always provided.
 This said, shader implementation is up to the glTF adopter.
-Consequently, none of the techniques, semantic (*), attributes are strictly imposed by glTF.
+Consequently, none of the techniques, semantic except `POSITION` and attributes are imposed by glTF.
+Using `POSITION` for attributes to be transformed then projected on screen is required.

 However, for heavier clients and especially the ones relying on deferred lighting, provided shaders might not be always usable.
 By supporting the following set of parameters and semantics, a client can re-generate the shaders to fit a specific architecture.